jackomo007/Laravel-APIREST-GoogleMap/README.md

 - Rename or copy .env.example file to .env
 - Run php artisan key:generate
 - Set your database credentials in your .env file
+- Add the ApiKey of GoggleMaps in the file googlemaps.php
 - Run in tinker the commands:
 1. factory(App\User::class,10)->create()
 2. factory(App\Map::class,10)->create()